geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

 36. At this point you want Holly to turn the global Office download setting back On so that you can see if Adam can download Office 365 ProPlus.
 To do this, you must switch back the Domain Controller VM.<br/>

 	‎To do so, select the drop-down arrow in the **Virtual machine** field at the top of the VM and select the Domain Controller VM (LON-DC1).
-You should still be logged in as Holly Dickson.
+You should still be logged in as Holly Spencer.

 37. The **Microsoft 365 admin center** should still be displaying the **Services and add-ins** window.
 Select **Office software download settings.**